 You should always attempt to limit your liability through quality work practices, but you must also limit your potential contractual liability.
 This can extend to damages arising out of negligence, breach of contract or any other legal cause of action.
 It is reasonable to ask your client to limit your liability and assume a larger percentage of the risk for a project particularly because your fees are often small in comparison to the unlimited exposure that you might otherwise assume.
 A limitation of liability clause in your contracts allows predictability with respect to your potential liability.
-If you are not permitted to contractually allocate and quantify these risks, the fee for your services should increase due to the uncertainty of exposure from future claims.
+Avoid contracts where you are not permitted to contractually allocate and quantify these risks.
+Even increasing the fee for your services in such an instance would not adequately compensate for the uncertainty of exposure from future claims.

 A limitation of liability clause that limits the amount of money recoverable in the case of a contractual breach to a stipulated, fixed amount is a necessity for our agreements.
 For enforceability, the stated amount must be a genuine pre-estimate of the damages that the innocent party may suffer in the event of a breach and should not be capable of being construed as a penalty clause.
 As an example, suppose you limit your liability to the larger of two amounts, \$50,000 or the amount of your fee.
 This is reasonable in that it is a compensation for a direct consequence.
 If your client wants further protection, then inclusion of your professional liability insurance amounts should be done.
-Further, you should attempt to include all damages in your limitation of liability, as indirect, incidental, special, or consequential damages can be significantly greater than the direct damages and are potentially recoverable if excluded in the limitation of liability.
+Further, you should attempt to include all damages in your limitation of liability, as indirect, incidental, special, or consequential damages can be significantly greater than the direct damages and are potentially recoverable from you if excluded in the limitation of liability.